 This series is meant to push people to think critically about the ways in which women are distinctly impacted by peace issues.
 Issues of peace impact everyone; at the same time, all peace issues are feminist issues.
 Thus, all peace issues require a gendered lens in order to be adequately addressed.

 Interested in this issue?
-Attend Peace and Gender: A Discussion about International Inequality on Monday, August 10 at 3pm.
+Watch Peace and Gender: A Discussion about International Inequality, a presentation and discussion that was held Monday, August 10.

 Most people do not think of climate change as a gendered issue.
 As the need to save the planet becomes increasingly urgent, we must keep in mind the ways in which women are impacted distinctly by climate change.
 This is necessary if we are to truly address the implications of climate change and achieve greater global equality.